moshix/demo370/README.md

 # demo370
-A demo for MVS 3.8
+A demo scene program

+(c) by moshix
+September 2024, Florence, Italy

+-- Music by Lemmino